EPSILON DELTA DEFINITION OF LIMIT: LIMIT OF A FUNCTION

 Weierstrass first introduced the epsilon-delta definition of limit in the form it is commonly written these days.
 He was also the one who presented the notations lim and limx→x0.
 The credit of modern notation of placing the arrow below the limit symbol goes to G.H.Hardy, which he introduced in his book “A Course Of Pure Mathematics” in 1908.

-Now, in order to understand the epsilon-delta definition of limits in its easiest means I have used the following simple example.
+Now, in order to understand the epsilon-delta definition of limits in its simplest form, I have used the following simple example.

-The point P(1,2) is on the curve having the equation y = 2x2 + x – 1.
-Let Q(x, 2x2 + x – 1) be another point on this curve, distinct from P. Figures 1 & 2 each show a portion of the graph of the equation and the secant line through Q and P where Q is near P. In figure 1 the x-coordinate of Q is less than 1, and in figure 2 it is greater than 1.
+The point P(1,2) is on the curve with the equation y = 2×2 + x – 1.
+Let Q(x, 2×2 + x – 1) be another point on this curve, distinct from P. Figures 1 & 2 each show a portion of the graph of the equation and the secant line through Q and P where Q is near P. In Figure 1 the x-coordinate of Q is less than 1, and in Figure 2 it is greater than 1.
 Suppose f(x) is the slope of the line PQ.

 Then;